Avaiga/taipy-getting-started/step_10/ReadMe.md

 1. To create a specific Markdown string for each page;

-2. Use the Menu control to switch from one page to another by controlling the page variable.
+2. Use the Menu control to switch from one page to another with the `navigate()` function.

 This is how you can easily create multiple pages; there are many other ways to do so.